About

 - Page 3 PDF

-Fragment support GLSL 3.0 version automatically if it detect support for the WebGL 2.0 API (which is recommended), GLSL 3.0 allow to use dynamical indexes with arrays among many other things, it also allow to use shortcuts.
+Fragment support GLSL 3.0, GLSL 3.0 allow to use dynamical indexes with arrays among many other things, it also allow to use some shortcuts.

-There is also many applications that let you create stunning visuals in your browser by the same method, one of the most popular one and compatible with Fragment (by using the convert ShaderToy button of the toolbar) is ShaderToy, this program let you build visuals and audio at the same time, just like Fragment but with a more conventional approach non-pixels based audio synthesis.
+There is also many applications that let you create stunning visuals in your browser by the same method, one of the most popular one and compatible with Fragment (by using the convert ShaderToy button of the toolbar) is ShaderToy, this program let you build visuals and audio at the same time, just like Fragment with a more conventional approach for audio synthesis.